ergonode/docker/README.production.md

 run your docker images in production mode

 Set all environment required variables described in `docker-compose.production.yml` and optionally  in `docker-compose.postgres.yml`.
+You can use for this the `.env` file.

 ### Pull images
 ```bash